dnigh45/parkerdjphase3project/README.md

 To further this aim, we here at VaccAmerica, an NGO specializating in predicting vaccine usage, have created a model to predict if an individual will vaccinate.
 Using the features from this final model, we provide recommendations on how to increase seasonal flu vaccine adoption rates.

+Precision and the ROC-AUC score were used as the primary metrics for modelling.
+Precision was opted for to minimize the count of false positives in our predictions.
+False positives, or people predicted to get the vaccine that don't, negative impact herd immunity as unvaccinated individuals are in the population.
+There is no penalty for predicting someone would not get the vaccine that did.
+ROC-AUC is the metric utilized in the competition the data was taken from.

 #### Limitations of Our Data

 * Women were overrepresented